scottish-pl-institute/spls/meetings/2023/november/index.md

 ## Registration

-+ If you plan to attend in person register by `todo` using [this form](https://forms.office.com/e/qwExcRjAtg).
++ If you plan to attend in person register by the **8th November 2023** using [this form](https://forms.office.com/e/qwExcRjAtg).
 + If you wish to give a talk then please indicate it in the above form.
-If your title or abstract is yet to be determined, they can be sent by `todo` per email to one of the organizers.
+If your title or abstract is yet to be determined, they can be sent by the **15th November 2023** per email to one of the organizers.
 + Registration is required for catering.